allinurl/goaccess/README.md

 There are three storage options that can be used with GoAccess.
 Choosing one will depend on your environment and needs.

-#### GLib Hash Tables ####
+#### Default Hash Tables ####

-On-memory storage provides better performance at the cost of limiting the dataset size to the amount of available physical memory.
-By default GoAccess uses GLib Hash Tables.
+In-memory storage provides better performance at the cost of limiting the dataset size to the amount of available physical memory.
+By default GoAccess uses in-memory hash tables.
 If your dataset can fit in memory, then this will perform fine.
-It has average memory usage and pretty good performance.
-For better performance with memory trade-off see Tokyo Cabinet on-memory hash database.
+It has very good memory usage and pretty good performance.

 #### Tokyo Cabinet On-Disk B+ Tree ####